⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 But timing matters.

-If evidence is already found, withdrawal may not help.
+If evidence has already been discovered, withdrawal may not reverse that discovery.

-If officers are mid-search, withdrawal may escalate tension.
+If officers are mid-search, withdrawal may increase tension.

 The right exists.

-Without consent, officers must rely on recognized authority.
+Absent consent, officers must rely on recognized authority, such as:

 Probable cause